PHARMACOVIGILANCE SYSTEM MASTER FILE (PSMF)

 - QPPV office

 In order to keep the PSMF updated so it can be provided in 7 days or less it is necessary to have routine update sequences for each of the components of the PSMF.
 Normally such routine updates would be done on a quarterly basis.
 Significant changes for instance in the form of changed contracts, new database or big organizational changes the PSMF must be updated immediately and ad hoc.
-Such ad hoc updates can also be triggered by a request by a regulatory agency, but normally you would have to stick with what you have from the latest routine update (quarterly) as it would be almost impossible to make a full update within a 7 day timeframe.
+Such ad hoc updates can also be triggered by a request by a regulatory agency, but normally you would have to stick with what you have from the latest routine update (quarterly) as it is often impossible to make a full update within 7 days so it is necessary to be prepared.